The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 quarkus.datasource.jdbc.max-size=16

-Add the correct reactive extension for the database you are using: reactive-db2-client, reactive-mssql-client, reactive-mysql-client, reactive-oracle-client, or reactive-pg-client.
+1. Add the correct reactive extension for the database of your choice.

 quarkus.datasource.db-kind=postgresql (1)